jzohdi/portfolio/README.md

 - connect to notion
 - Home page
   - recent blogs
-    - blog needs:
+    - post needs:
-      - hero image
+      - hero image?
       - title
       - headers + paragraphs
       - code snippets
 - create webgl resume
   - write a blog in notion about the webgl resume
+- offline usage -> when using in dev save versions of the notion pulling locally.
+  - on fail use the cached version (only locally) otherwise update
 - create library for adding nav scroller to web page.
 - revalidate static content trigger - authenticate with jwt /auth/login - /regenerate
 - meta data / SEO